Trip to Austin

 With the money you save on bus tickets to Austin, you’ll be left with more to spend on your upcoming Austin trip.

 Megabus serves more than 100 cities and university campuses across North America, allowing you to choose the bus stop nearest to you and select your flexible schedule for your Austin trip.

 This will ensure that when you arrive, you can immediately begin exploring the beauty of Austin.

-On your Austin trip, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts, reclining seats, free Wi-Fi and onboard entertainment subject to availability.
+On your Austin trip, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts, and reclining seats.

 So if you’re planning on taking an Austin trip, book your ticket with us today to reserve your seat and see our first-class amenities firsthand.